CyberTron957/viscord/README.md

 ## 🖥️ Server Deployment

 The extension requires a WebSocket server.
-See [AZURE_DEPLOYMENT.md](./AZURE_DEPLOYMENT.md) for deployment instructions.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for secure production deployment instructions using Caddy and HTTPS/WSS.

 ### Quick Local Setup
 ```bash